Measurements of Wgamma and Zgamma production in pp collisions at sqrt{s}= 7 TeV with the ATLAS detector at the LHC: Cross-Section Measurements

 The cross-section measurements for the processes $pp \to \ell \nu\gamma+X$ and $pp \to (\ell^+ \ell^-\gamma/\nu\bar{\nu}\gamma)+X$ are calculated as

-where \begin{itemize} \item $N_{W\gamma}^{\mathrm{\mathrm{sig}}}$ and $N_{Z\gamma}^{\mathrm{sig}}$ denote the number of background-subtracted signal events passing the selection criteria of the $W \gamma$ and $Z \gamma$ analyses.
-These numbers are listed in Tables~\ref{tab:wgbg}, ~\ref{tab:zgbg} and~\ref{tab:zvvbg}. \item $\int {\cal L} dt$ is the integrated luminosity for the channels of interest (4.6 fb$^{-1}$). \item $C_{W\gamma}$ and $C_{Z\gamma}$ are defined as the number of reconstructed MC events passing all selection requirements divided by the number of generated events at particle level within the fiducial region.
-These ratios are shown in Table~\ref{tab:inputCA}. \item $A_{W\gamma}$ and $A_{Z\gamma}$ are the acceptances, defined at particle level as the number of generated events found within the fiducial region divided by the number of generated events within the extended fiducial region.
-These acceptances are listed in Table~\ref{tab:inputCA}. \end{itemize}
+where \begin{enumerate}[i] \item $N_{W\gamma}^{\mathrm{\mathrm{sig}}}$ and $N_{Z\gamma}^{\mathrm{sig}}$ denote the number of background-subtracted signal events passing the selection criteria of the $W \gamma$ and $Z \gamma$ analyses.
+These numbers are listed in Tables~\ref{tab:wgbg}, ~\ref{tab:zgbg} and~\ref{tab:zvvbg}. \item $\int {\cal L} dt$ is the integrated luminosity for the channels of interest (4.6 fb$^{-1}$). \item $C_{V\gamma}$ is defined as the number of reconstructed MC events passing all selection requirements divided by the number of generated events at particle level within the fiducial region.
+These ratios, which are corrected with scale factors to account for small discrepancies between data and simulation, are shown in Table~\ref{tab:inputCA}.

+\item $A_{V\gamma}$ are the acceptances, defined at particle level as the number of generated events found within the fiducial region divided by the number of generated events within the extended fiducial region.
+These acceptances are listed in Table~\ref{tab:inputCA}. \end{enumerate}

-The correction factors $C_{W\gamma}$ and $C_{Z\gamma}$ are determined by using $W/Z+\gamma$ signal MC events, corrected with scale factors to account for small discrepancies between data and simulation.
-These discrepancies include the differences in the lepton and photon reconstruction, identification and isolation efficiencies, as well as trigger efficiencies.
+The correction factors $C_{V\gamma}$ are determined by using $W/Z+\gamma$ signal MC events, corrected with scale factors to account for small discrepancies between data and simulation.
+These discrepancies include the differences in the lepton and photon reconstruction, identification, and isolation efficiencies, as well as trigger efficiencies.